The Chart for Minerva Neurosciences Inc. (NERV) Is Flashing Mixed Signals

 Sponsored

-NERV currently public float of 41.26M and currently shorts hold a 0.55% ratio of that float.
-Today, the average trading volume of NERV was 93.75K shares.
+The average price from analysts is $6.67, which is $6.28 above the current price.
+NERV currently public float of 41.26M and currently shorts hold a 0.61% ratio of that float.
+Today, the average trading volume of NERV was 143.51K shares.

 NERV’s Market Performance

-NERV stocks went up by 17.44% for the week, with a monthly drop of -15.61% and a quarterly performance of -37.82%, while its annual performance rate touched -85.52%.
-The volatility ratio for the week stands at 9.39% while the volatility levels for the past 30 days are set at 15.12% for Minerva Neurosciences Inc. The simple moving average for the period of the last 20 days is -9.61% for NERV stocks with a simple moving average of -64.26% for the last 200 days.
+NERV stocks went down by -7.76% for the week, with a monthly drop of -4.41% and a quarterly performance of -43.48%, while its annual performance rate touched -87.30%.
+The volatility ratio for the week stands at 13.70% while the volatility levels for the past 30 days are set at 14.35% for Minerva Neurosciences Inc..
+The simple moving average for the period of the last 20 days is -0.03% for NERV stocks with a simple moving average of -60.12% for the last 200 days.

 Analysts’ Opinion of NERV